wp-plugins/my-profiles/readme.txt

 = Version 0.7 =

-1. added support for wordpress tag.
+1. added support for wordpress shortcode.
 2. added support for placing external widget.
 3. added few more sites in the list.
 4. admin section to enable external widget support.